 Your content: You write it, speak it, record it, and then release it.
 Who will notice it, let alone take time to read, watch, hear, or respond to it?
 More importantly, will it net the kind of engagement that leads to a desired outcome (business win or job offer)?
 If not, why not?
 Such are the questions asked by those who are charting their course as thought leaders and value creators and asserting themselves in today’s digital world through brand storytelling and content marketing.
+Often, the work they wish to share with the world floats unseen, just like a message in a bottle.

 The message in a bottle as a mode of communication dates back to 310 B.C., when the Ancient Greek philosopher Theophrastus first used bottled messages to confirm that the Mediterranean Sea was a tributary of the Atlantic Ocean.
 In the centuries that followed, many notables in distress (including Christopher Columbus), military personnel, forlorn lovers, and members of shipwrecked crews stuffed their handwritten thoughts, wishes, and pleas into glass casks, and hurled them into the sea.